JFLFaria/dIoTsparceMatrix_53145/README.md

 # dIoTsparceMatrix

-This a FCT Nova DTST exercice
+This a FCT Nova DTST exercise